Azure Disk Encryption FAQ

 What user experiences are available with Azure Disk Encryption?

 Azure Disk Encryption GA supports Azure Resource Manager templates, Azure PowerShell, and Azure CLI.
-The multiple user experiences give you flexibility.
+The different user experiences give you flexibility.
 You have three different options for enabling disk encryption for your IaaS VMs.
 For more information on the user experience and step-by-step guidance available in Azure Disk Encryption, see Enable Azure Disk Encryption for Windows and Enable Azure Disk Encryption for Linux.

 How much does Azure Disk Encryption cost?

-There is no charge for encrypting VM disks with Azure Disk Encryption but there are charges associated with the use of Azure Key Vault.
+There's no charge for encrypting VM disks with Azure Disk Encryption but there are charges associated with the use of Azure Key Vault.
 For more information on Azure Key Vault costs, see the Key Vault pricing page.